vt-middleware/cryptacular/index.md

 layout: default
 title: Cryptacular
 ---
-The spectacular complement to the Bouncy Castle crypto API for Java.
+A complement to the Bouncy Castle crypto API for Java.

-## Spectacularly familiar
+## Familiar
 Perform common cryptographic operations using familiar APIS, JCE and lightweight Bouncy Castle API.

 {% highlight java %}